 1. Tampa Investment Properties Are Affordable

-The Tampa real estate market was ranked the fifth hottest market in rental real estate in 2017, and the reason was because property is so cheap here compared to other prime rental markets in the state.
-The median home price here was less than $170,000.
+The Tampa real estate market was ranked among the hottest market in rental real estate in 2019, and the reason was because property is so cheap here compared to other prime rental markets in the state.
 Homes here are so cheap, relatively speaking, that it ranked first among affordable markets for first time home buyers.
 It’s one of three cities leading the gain in the S&P CoreLogic Case-Shiller National Home Price Index.
 Nationally, home prices rose 3.5% in November 2019.
 Tampa came third with a gain of 5%.

 2. Tampa Single Family Rental Homes Are Going Strong

 Tampa Bay home values went up by double digits in 2018.
 Prices for single family homes increased in Pasco and Hernando due to a shortage of properties relative to demand.
 The median price of a home in Pinellas increased 14% while sales volume fell 12.8%.

 Nor can we expect an influx of new home construction to help meet the shortage.
 This will cause many potential home buyers to become renters or bid up the few properties on the market.
 This makes the Tampa area a great place for those who want to buy single family rental properties.

 Currently, there are 1155 homes for sale in Tampa on Zillow, an online real estate database company.
 Additionally, there are 275 homes for rent.
 Under potential listings, there are about 37 Foreclosed and 279 Pre-Foreclosure homes.
 These are the delinquent properties that may be coming to the market soon but are not yet found on a multiple listing service (MLS).

 - The median list price per square foot in Tampa is $192, $199, which is higher than the Tampa-St. Petersburg-Clearwater Metro average of $148.

 - The median price of current listings in Tampa is $314,900 while the median price of homes that have been sold is $271,900.